eslint/eslint/docs/user-guide/migrating-to-5.0.0.md

 **To address:** If you have an empty file in your project and you don't want it to be linted, consider adding it to an [`.eslintignore` file](/docs/user-guide/configuring#ignoring-files-and-directories).

+If you have a custom rule, you should make sure it handles empty files appropriately.
+(In most cases, no changes should be necessary.)

 ## <a name="scoped-plugins"></a> Plugins in scoped packages are now resolvable in configs

 When it encounters a plugin name in a config starting with `@`, ESLint v5 will resolve it as a [scoped npm package](https://docs.npmjs.com/misc/scope).
 For example, if a config contains `"plugins": ["@foo"]`, ESLint v5 will attempt to load a package called `@foo/eslint-plugin`.
 (On the other hand, ESLint v4 would attempt to load a package called `eslint-plugin-@foo`.)
 This is a breaking change because users might have been relying on ESLint finding a package at `node_modules/eslint-plugin-@foo`.
 However, we think it is unlikely that many users were relying on this behavior, because packages published to npm cannot contain an `@` character in the middle.